Jerry-Yenque/Clean-Architecture-SpringBoot/README.md

 - **Application**: Application logic and Use Case contracts and implementations.
 This is **Use Cases** in clean architecture.
 - **Presentation**: It is part of Infrastructure.
 Related to web controller.
 User Interaction.
 - **Data**: It is part of Infrastructure.
 Related to persistence of data and query data.
+- **Infrastructure**: It is part of Infrastructure.
+Related to spring framework.
+Here will come your config.

 Please note that this design is **one interpretation** and may differ from other examples or publications on the subject.